Barbiche/fictional-waddle/content/games/2022-12-24_a-lost-fire.md

----
-date: 2020-04-21 00:00:00
-layout: post
-title: A lost fire
-subtitle: First compo game, a contemplative / survival experience for Ludum Dare 46.
-description: >-
++++
+title= "A lost fire"
-  First compo game, a contemplative / survival experience for Ludum Dare 46.
+subtitle= "First compo game, a contemplative / survival experience for Ludum Dare 46." description= "First compo game, a contemplative / survival experience for Ludum Dare 46."
-image: /assets/img/a_lost_fire_logo.png
-category: games
----
++++

 _This is the story of a lonely capsule.
 He/She is on a desert island, lost in the middle of nowhere.
 Maybe you can help him/her survive.
 At least one day, against event the strongest forces in the sky._